 This radish risotto follows the basic risotto formula of fat, alliums, rice, stock, wine and your veggies of choice.
 It’s basically the same recipe as my artichoke and sun-dried tomato risotto, which is one of my all-time favorite recipes, but replacing the artichokes and tomatoes with fresh garden radishes and herbs.

 I sprinkled my risotto with a sliced green onion (also from my garden), but you could just as easily use chives, basil, parsley or fresh green peas to add a bit of colour contrast.
+As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving: Calories: 380Total Fat: 11gSaturated Fat: 2gTrans Fat: 0gUnsaturated Fat: 9gCholesterol: 0mgSodium: 1174mgCarbohydrates: 45gFiber: 3gSugar: 8gProtein: 5g